Yes, America's Anchorman is away and this is your undocumented anchorman starting the week on the EIB network.

 I'm doing very well with that.

-But uh might also add well, I'm on disability for another injury that I was recovering from an injury to my back when I was diagnosed with a cancer.
+But I might also add, well, I'm on disability for another injury that I was recovering from an injury to my back when I was diagnosed with a cancer, but I am also a nurse.

-That's that's right.
+That's right.

 So the socialized hospitals have to go and get their nurses from Bangladesh and Botswana.

-He's active in the local politics, he plays golf three days a week.
+He plays golf three days a week.

 Forget him, cut him loose.

-We can't bother with it, we can't bother with him.
+We can't bother with him.

-That's you know you know how bad it gets, Christine, once you get that way of thinking.
+You know how bad it gets, Christine, once you get that way of thinking.

-That's basically you get it in the hospital.
+That's basically, you get it in the hospital.

-And uh and they get the superbug.
+And they get the superbug.

-And the the Premier of Quebec, actually, uh the separatist premier of Quebec, Lucien Bouchard, who was in favor of separating from Canada, he went into hospital, he got one of these super bugs and it ate up his leg and he had to have his leg removed.
+And the Premier of Quebec, actually, the separatist Premier of Quebec, Lucien Bouchard, who was in favor of separating from Canada, he went into hospital.

-He he he lived till fifty-three.
+He lived till 53.

 He lived until late middle age.